SQLDrivenAbdul/NYC-TAXI-DATA-PIPELINE-2024/README.md

 <p align="justify">
 This project is focused on designing a SQL-based data pipeline for DEC that ingests, transforms, and aggregate NYC Taxi data for the year 2024.
-The system requirements includes two data loading strategies namely: full and incremental loading.
 </p>

 ## About the data
-The datasets are records of public taxi transactions in NYC.
+The datasets are records of yellow taxi transactions in NYC.
 They were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).

 The datasets has the following fields: